m3diaLib-Team/m3diaLib-CTR/README.md

 make install
 ```

+**Note:** Make sure, to have the latest version of the devkitPro-toolchain installed, before building the lib or any examples.

 ## Dependencies
 To compile a m3diaLib-app, you need the following dependencies installed (install via [devkitPro-pacman](https://devkitpro.org/wiki/devkitPro_pacman)):
  * 3dstools